ycm-core/YouCompleteMe/README.md

 This command automatically opens in windows the stdout and stderr logfiles written by the `ycmd` server.
-If one or both logfiles are already opened, they are automatically closed. `Stderr` or `Stdout` can be specified as an argument of this command to only open the corresponding logfile instead of both.
+If one or both logfiles are already opened, they are automatically closed. `stderr` or `stdout` can be specified as an argument of this command to only open the corresponding logfile instead of both.
 If this logfile is already opened, it will be closed.
 Only for debugging purpose.